 P2.
 The ITS department is responsible for deploying the active Course Shells for all courses every term.
-Each Course Shell will include a copy of the SLC Course Template in exception of those instances identified by Associate/Campus Deans.
+Each Course Shell will include a copy of the SLC Course Template in exception of those instances identified by the Associate Dean/Dean.